RamsdellRandD/projectFiles/README.md

-Files are made available here so designers, artists and other creative people (that's you!) can create more cool things with them.
-If you make something cool using a Ramsdell R and D file, consider posting about it and mentioning @RamsdellRandD on instagram.
+Explore the project folders above to find Blender, Adobe, CAD and other types of files.
+Download these files (use "download raw file") and use them as a jumping-off point to create cool stuff!
+If you do, consider posting about it and mentioning @RamsdellRandD on instagram.
+Happy creating!